Valencian Community, Spain

 Dénia is a modern port city with intact local elements.
-It is a popular tourist destination during the summer and one of the most important departure ports for trips to the Balearics.
+It is a popular tourist destination in the summer and one of the most important departure ports for trips to the Balearics.

 There are plenty of visitor services and entertainment options in the city.
-During the summer months, the city’s population almost doubles, which is evident from the many new shops popping up from spring onwards.
+During the summer months, the city’s population almost doubles, with various new shops popping up from spring onwards.

-As for accommodation, you can find short-term and long-term vacation homes to enjoy your stay in the Costa Blanca to the fullest.
+As for accommodation, you can find short-term and long-term vacation homes to enjoy your stay in Costa Blanca to the fullest.
 If you’re staying for just 1 or 2 days before taking the ferry to Ibiza, Mallorca or Formentera, you can also stay at a budget-friendly hostel or hotel room.
-In the outskirts of the city along the coast, there are also private villas and luxury apartments.
+On the outskirts of the city, along the coast, there are also private villas and luxury apartments.

 Regarding medical care, there are public medical centers and private clinics, as well as 2 state hospitals: Marina Salud and the Hospital for Chronic Care and Long Stays (HACLE) of La Pedrera.